Knitting tension: for beginner knitters

 Many new knitters pull the yarn much too tight while learning.
 This makes it much harder to knit the next row: it’s difficult to slide the stitches up and down the needle, and hard to get the point of the needle into a stitch if there’s no room in there!
 More importantly, it will also affect how the finished project looks: if your knitting is too tight it may curl or crumple, and it will certainly not be the size you expect.

-Other knitters may not hold the yarn tightly enough, which as well as making the knitting quite difficult (try forming your new stitch when the working yarn is all loose and flopping everywhere), will result in knitted fabric that is quite loose and open, and larger than you would expect.
+Other knitters may not hold the wool tightly enough, which as well as making the knitting quite difficult (try forming your new stitch when the working yarn is all loose and flopping everywhere), will result in knitted fabric that is quite loose and open, and larger than you would expect.

 Achieving constant tension is one of the most common challenges for a beginner knitter; until this hurdle is overcome the knitting may look lumpy as stitches get bigger and smaller throughout.